AnnaAmidani/github-search/README.md

 cd github-search
 ```

-If you install angular CLI globally, you can use:
+If you install angular CLI globally, you can use ng command:

 ```
 cd github-search